onedebos/super_support/README.md

 ## Setting up DB

 - Make sure you have mysql installed on your local system.
-- Edit the config/database.yml file to use the root MySQL user on your system and enter the password.
+- Edit the config/database.yml file to use the root MySQL user on your system and enter the password for the root user.